-Field Name Description change notices.
-(To avoid confusion, it is recommended that you not change this after notices have been printed.)
-HINT: If you wish to make this description relate more specifically to this rate change, you could edit the description to add a reference date, such as "PRIME PUBLISHED IN WALL STREET JOURNAL 5/1/xx" but remember to do the edit before printing notices.
-See Page 46 for details about printing rate change notices.
-Information to be Upo dated t will happen to the loan account when the rate change is This information is also used when printing the rate change Effective interest rate date This is the date on which the interest rate change will actually take place on the loan account.
+This section shows what will happen to the loan account when the rate change is actually put into effect.
+This information is also used when printing the rate change notice (see Page 46).

+Effective interest rate date This is the date on which the interest rate change will actually take place on the loan account.
 This should be the same as the Next Adjustment Date from the main contract information screen (see Page 30), but can be modified if needed.
-Effective payment change date This is the date on which the payment change will be recalculated and a payment change notice mailed to the member, if Recalculate Payment is checked on this pending change record.
-This date is determined by taking the Effective Int Rate Date and adding the number of days in the Pmt Change Delay field.
+Effective payment This is the date on which the payment change will be recalculated and a payment change notice mailed to the member, if Recalculate Payment is checked on this pending change record. change date This date is determined by taking the Effective Int Rate Date and adding the number of days in the Pmt Change Delay field.
 New interest rate will be This shows the new rate that will be applied to the loan as of the Effective interest rate date .
 This is calculated using the parameters set up on the main contract information screen, using the variable rate code as a basis.
-Based on Index Rate of This shows the rate on the index code attached to this loan's variable rate code (if any).
-This is taken from the index code at the time the pending change record was created.
-Remember that any rate changes applied to the index code after this pending change record was created would not appear here.
+Based on Index Rate This shows the rate on the index code attached to this loan's variable rate code (if any).
+This is taken from the index code at the time the pending change record was created. of Remember that any rate changes applied to the index code after this pending change record was created would not appear here.
 If a rate change is made after this pending change record has been created, you may enter the new amount into this field manually (don't forget to change the New interest rate will be and Based on VR Code rate of fields too), or the change record can be deleted and it will be recreated with the correct rate during EOD.
-Based on VR code rate of This shows the rate on the variable rate code attached to this loan.
-This is taken from the variable rate code at the time the pending change record was created.
-Remember that any rate changes applied to the variable rate code after this pending change record was created would not appear here.
+Based on VR code This shows the rate on the variable rate code attached to this loan.
+This is taken from the variable rate code at the time the pending change record was created. rate of Remember that any rate changes applied to the variable rate code after this pending change record was created would not appear here.
 If a rate change is made after this pending change record has been created, you may enter the new amount into this field manually (don't forget to change the New interest rate will be and Based on VR Code rate of fields too), or the change record can be deleted and it will be recreated with the correct rate during EOD.
+Estimated new This shows an estimated calculation of what the new